 Charlie Rose reminded me about the Powerball jackpot this morning.
-“I have to get one on my way home,” I told my husband.
+“I have to get one on my way home,” I told Rich.
 Eight hours later, I arrived home to find him laying on the floor, moaning.
 His back was killing him.
 Really killing him.
 He was resting on an Ice Pak, a pot of boiling water with a towel simmering on the stove.
 He’d also taken a muscle relaxer and a Motrim.
 They weren’t helping.
 Three weeks after he hurt his back golfing, he tells me he has finally made an appointment with the doctor for tomorrow morning.

 He started complaining.
 He is not the best of patients.
 He is actually one of the worst patients I’ve ever met.
 When I helped him up from the floor, he complained about the the way I held his hands.